 - Replacing src with data-lazy-src and replacing srcset with data-lazy-srcset.

 - Replacing src with data-src and replacing srcset with data-srcset.
-For WebP support, this pattern also requires that you add the attribute data-lazy-type="image" to your markup (since the data-src attribute could be used for other purposes than lazy loading).
+For WebP support, this pattern also requires that you add the attribute data-lazy-type="image" or add the lazyload class (since the data-src attribute could be used for other purposes than lazy loading).

 These plugins are known to use the supported lazy load patterns and will work properly with all EWWW IO features: